aaronbieber/old-blog/source/_posts/2014-09-20-from-vim-to-emacs-in-fourteen-days.markdown

 ---
+title: From Vim to Emacs in Fourteen Days
 layout: post
-title: "From Vim to Emacs in Fourteen Days"
 date: 2014-09-20 23:01:25 -0400
 comments: true
 categories: